jfayre/Talking-Flight-Monitor-Legacy/README.md

 ## donating
 I started working on Talking Flight Monitor in May of 2019.
 At that time, all it did was provide nearest city information to your aircraft. we have certainly come a long way since then!
-Flight following is and will continue to be free and open source.
+Talking Flight Monitor is and will continue to be free and open source.
 However, I have now started to work on providing support for commercial (payware) aircraft.
 This requires me to purchase any aircraft that I add support for.
 If you feel that TFM is useful and enhances your flight simming experience, I invite you to make a donation via Paypal.
 There is absolutely no obligation.

 [Make a donation via Paypal](https://www.paypal.me/jfayre)